Wairau Bar: Site use

 The later 2009–2010 study, using more precise modern methods, resulted in the site being more accurately dated by the radiocarbon method to 1288–1300 CE.
 The site appeared to be occupied twice over a period of about 20 years, which is consistent with information from other early Polynesian colonisation sites in New Zealand.
 Accurate dates were obtained from moa egg fragments found in grave and midden sites.
 Buried with the skeletons were moa bone reel necklaces, whole moa eggs (used as water carriers), argillite adze heads, carved serpentine that looked like shark and whale teeth, harpoon heads and tattoo chisels.
 Few nephrite (jade or greenstone) artefacts were found.
 It is believed the site was primarily a factory for making stone adze heads.
 It has been estimated from the adze heads found and the large area of stone flakes that about 12,000 adze heads were made here or about 400 to 500 per year.
 Argillite, the most common adze head material is hard, compressed mudstone.
 It is found at D'Urville Island only 100 km away from Wairau Bar.
-A Maori argillite quarry is located in the hills behind Nelson City.
+A Māori argillite quarry is located in the hills behind Nelson City.
 Such large numbers of adze heads have implications about trade in the early archaic period.
 One adze found in the 2009 study has been identified by archaeologist Richard Walter as Tahanga basalt from Tahanga Hill near Opito, a well known moahunter area.
-It was of quadrangular shape(known as Type 1), identical in design to those use in the Cook Island at the same time.
-Also found were chert from Kaikoura, which was commonly used for making holes, pumice from the volcanic plateau, which was used as floats and for making small handheld fire bowls and small amounts of greenstone from the West Coast which was made into two adze heads.
+It was of quadrangular shape (known as Type 1), identical in design to those used in the Cook Islands at the same time.
+Also found were chert from Kaikōura, which was commonly used for making holes, pumice from the volcanic plateau, which was used as floats and for making small handheld fire bowls and small amounts of greenstone from the West Coast which was made into two adze heads.
 This indicates that the Wairau Bar moa hunters travelled extensively through New Zealand exploring the land.
 Adze heads are associated with shaping wood, especially in the making of waka.
 The stone head was lashed to an L-shaped natural crook and swung so the blade struck the wood more or less horizontally.